rcpurdue/agmipex/README.md

 ### Environment

-The tools is currently hosted on [MyGeoHub](https://www.mygeohub.org).
+The tool is currently hosted on [MyGeoHub](https://www.mygeohub.org).
 MyGeoHub is a website based on [HUBzero](https://hubzero.org/).
 AgMIP Explorer is therefore a HUBzero "tool".
 As such, supplementary files are required.
 This enforces most of the directory structure of this repository.
 Also, it requires the `invoke` file in the `middleware` subdirectory.

 ### Building, Developing, and Testing